 - apply quantitative technical tools and demonstrate the ability to provide novel solutions to aeronautical problems, particularly in the design of aircraft.

-Teaching, learning and assessment strategies to enable outcomes to be achieved and demonstrated:

-Generally achieved through undertaking laboratory sessions, coursework exercises and workshop activities and assessed by written coursework reports and, in the case of workshop activities, by visual inspection of finished work.
-Design modules also involve some group work and assessment is by written report.

 c.
 Key/transferable skills:

 On successful completion of this programme, students should be able to:

 - demonstrate skills in problem solving, communication, group working, use of general software and information retrieval, which act as a foundation life-long learning.